IBM/z_ansible_collections_doc/source/help/getting-support.rst

     To get support from Red Hat and IBM, follow these procedures:

     #.
 Open a support case with Red Hat through `Red Hat Customer Portal`_.
-       Red Hat Support will check your entitlement for support and decide if the issue belongs to IBM.
+       Red Hat Support verifies whether your entitlement for support and decide if the issue belongs to IBM.

     #.
 If the issue requires IBM involvement, follow Red Hat's guidance to
        open a support case with IBM and provide the cross reference information to both, IBM and Red Hat.

     #.
-Both Red Hat and IBM will investigate the issue.
+Both Red Hat and IBM investigates the issue.

-        - Red Hat Support will check if the issue is related to any AAP offering.
+        - Red Hat Support verifies whether if the issue is related to any AAP offering.
-        - IBM Support will work with you to solve issues that are related to the collection.
+        - IBM Support works with you to solve issues that are related to the collection.

     #.
 Your support cases with both teams are closed when the issue is resolved
        or a case closure is agreed upon by both teams.